protogarden/pegasus-mini/docs/source/mapping.rst

 Pegasus-Mini Mapping
 #####################

-The mapping feature on the Pegasus-Mini allows the robot to drive around in an enviroment and create a 2D Map of the enviroment.
+The mapping feature on the Pegasus-Mini allows the robot to drive around in an environment and create a 2D Map of the environment.
 It does this by utilizing the Google Cartographer package.
-This package makes uses of various robot positioning data such as Lidar, Odometry and IMU * aswell as real-time simultaneous localization and mapping (SLAM).
-In order to perform mapping ensure that the lidar scanner is connected to the Pegasus-Mini and you have been through :doc:`getting_started_ros` and installed all required dependancies.
+This package makes uses of various robot positioning data such as Lidar, Odometry and IMU * as well as real-time simultaneous localization and mapping (SLAM).
+In order to perform mapping ensure that the lidar scanner is connected to the Pegasus-Mini and you have been through :doc:`getting_started_ros` and installed all required dependencies.

 1. Run the Pegasus-Mini mapping launch file by running the following command: